iggredible/Learn-Vim/ch09_macros.md

 Running `99@a`, only executes the macro three times.
 It does not execute the macro on last two lines because the execution fails to run `f{` on the "foo" line.
 This is expected when running the macro in series.
 You can always go to the next line where "FUNC4" is and replay that macro again.
 But what if you want to get everything done in one go?
 You can run the macro in parallel.

-Recall from earlier section that macros can be executed using the  command line command `:normal` (ex: `:3,5 normal @a` to execute macro "a" on lines 3-5).
+Recall from earlier section that macros can be executed using the  command line command `:normal` (ex: `:3,5 normal @a` to execute macro "a on lines 3-5).
 If you run `:1,$ normal @a`, you will see that the macro is being executed on all lines except the "foo" line.
 It works!

 Although internally Vim does not actually run the macros in parallel, outwardly, it behaves like such.
 Vim executes `@a` *independently* on each line from the first line to the last line (`1,$`).
 Since Vim executes these macros independently, each line does not know that one of the macro executions had failed on the "foo" line.